 As a teenager, Wesley Loh had it pretty rough.
 He was socially awkward and often asked questions in the classroom, so he hardly had friends.
 He was also often picked on in school by bullies, who physically hit him sometimes.

 Throughout all of this, he did not understand why, until he was diagnosed with autism when he was 18 years old.
-While no two persons with autism display the exact same symptoms, they generally have difficulties in communication and social interaction, sensitivity to sensory stimulation and repetitive behaviour.
+While no two persons on the autism spectrum display the exact same symptoms, they generally have difficulties in communication and social interaction, sensitivity to sensory stimulation and repetitive behaviour.

-Now in his 20s and working as a tax executive, Wesley said the idea of people with autism coming together to advocate their cause is something he feels passionate about.
+Now in his 20s and working as a tax executive, Wesley said the idea of persons on the autism spectrum coming together to advocate their cause is something he feels passionate about.

-Wesley, a tax executive in his 20s, is a passionate advocate for people with autism.
+Wesley, a tax executive in his 20s, is a passionate advocate for persons on the autism spectrum.

 Source of Support

-In 2018, he and an autistic friend founded the WhatsApp Autism Community Singapore (WACS)1, said to be one of the first informal online Whatsapp chat groups set up and run by people with autism in Singapore.
+In 2018, he and an autistic friend founded the WhatsApp Autism Community Singapore (WACS)1, said to be one of the first informal online Whatsapp chat groups set up and run by persons on the autism spectrum in Singapore.

-Many people with autism feel bullied, misunderstood, excluded, or having low self-esteem because of a lack of meaningful social contact.
-WACS aims to offer a safe space for people with autism for social and emotional support, quality discussions and developing interests, on topics such as career and financial tips.
+Many persons on the autism spectrum feel bullied, misunderstood, excluded, or having low self-esteem because of a lack of meaningful social contact.
+WACS aims to offer a safe space for persons on the autism spectrum for social and emotional support, quality discussions and developing interests, on topics such as career and financial tips.
 It currently has about 200 members, including parents with autistic children.

 “We want people to come together and be a source of emotional support for one another.
 At the same time, we want to celebrate our differences,” said Wesley.